The Shoppes at Buckland Hills

-The Shoppes at Buckland Hills, formerly and commonly known as Buckland Hills Mall is a shopping mall located in Manchester, Connecticut and is currently owned by Spinoso Real Estate Group.
-The mall is currently anchored by the traditional chains Macy's, JCPenney, Bob's Stores, and Barnes & Noble while featuring the prominent traditional brands Aeropostale, Charlotte Russe, Express, Forever 21, H&M, Build-A-Bear, Newbury Comics, and Windsor.
+The Shoppes at Buckland Hills, formerly Buckland Hills Mall, is a shopping mall located in Manchester, Connecticut and is currently owned by Namdar Realty Group.
+The mall features the traditional retailers Macy's, JCPenney, and Barnes & Noble while featuring prominent specialty retailers such as Aeropostale, Charlotte Russe, Express, Forever 21, H&M, Build-A-Bear, Newbury Comics, and Windsor.

 The Shoppes at Buckland Hills is located off I-84, near the intersection of I-291.

 History

 John Finguerra, with his business partner, Richard Ripps, planned the mall in 1972.
 Finguerra worked for JCPenney, which at the time had a 2000000 sqft warehouse nearby, once used for their now-defunct catalog business.

 Finguerra's familiarity with local economic factors led him to believe that a regional mall would be successful.
 The location selected for the mall was elevated and overlooked a valley, and was close to an interstate highway, which would enable traffic flow to the mall, and future developments in the corridor.

-The mall opened in 1990, and was called the "Pavilions at Buckland".
+The mall opened in March 1990 as the Pavilions at Buckland Hills..
 The mall was successful, and new businesses in the surrounding area developed.
-A multimillion-dollar renovation and expansion of the mall was completed in October 2003, and the name was changed first to "Buckland Hills Mall", and then to "The Shoppes at Buckland Hills".
+It was eventually renamed the Buckland Hills Mall.
+A multimillion-dollar renovation and expansion of the mall was completed in October 2003, and the name was again changed to The Shoppes at Buckland Hills.